apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**As Biden digs in, some top Democrats want him out of the race this week**
+**Travis Kelce reveals his No. 1 rule on stage with Taylor Swift: ‘Do not drop the baby’**

-You can read more about it [here](https://www.cnn.com/2024/07/02/politics/biden-debate-performance-democrats/index.html).
+You can read more about it [here](https://www.cnn.com/2024/07/03/entertainment/travis-kelce-taylor-swift-eras-tour-cameo/index.html).

 ## Requirements
 - Python 3.8